jutkko/zfaff/README.md

 ### Redemption
 Although this is donation and charity focused fund, I offer redemptions of the donations.
 Upon a withdrawal request, if
-1. There is a loss in the donation, everything is repaid.
+1. There is a loss in the donation or the annualised return does not exceed 6%, everything is repaid.
 1. The annualised return exceeds 6%, one can take 75% of the excess amount and 25% management fee will be charged by the fund.